zencart/documentation/content/user/first_steps/server_requirements.md

 *   **Recommended Apache modules include:** expires, headers, env, alias, deflate, ssl, mime, phpX, rewrite (in addition to other standard/default modules).

 ## Nginx
 The default Zen Cart distribution contains numerous Apache .htaccess rules to aid in implementing security protections against malicious spoofing and other abuse.
+These will not give you any protections if you're running Nginx.

-It also provides Nginx conf files at the end of installation which you could manually copy into your nginx master configuration, to provide those same protections.
+At the end of initial installation some Nginx `conf` file content suggestions are provided which you could manually copy into your nginx master configuration, to provide those same protections.

 ## Windows IIS **NOT RECOMMENDED**
 Zen Cart is not regularly tested on IIS.
 We don't recommend IIS, and we don't provide any default-configuration scripts for IIS.